Academic Requirements

 Academic Support Services

-Student Support Services (TRIO program): TRiO Student Support Services is a program supported by the U.S. Department of Education, designed to help Pell-eligible, first-generation college students and students with disabilities graduate from college.
-At the end of each Fall and Spring semester, TRiO SSS Grant Aid will be awarded to eligible program participants.
+Student Support Services (TRIO program): TRiO Student Support Services is a program, supported by the U.S. Department of Education, designed to help Pell-eligible, first-generation college students and students with disabilities graduate from college.
+At the end of each Fall and Spring semester TRiO SSS Grant Aid will be awarded to eligible program participants.
 For further information, see https://trio.camden.rutgers.edu/.

 Expectations for CCAS Advisors and Advisees